Robert F. Kennedy 1968 presidential campaign: Announcement

 Kennedy was a late entry in making a campaign announcement for the primary race in the Democratic Party's presidential nomination in 1968.
 His political advisors had been pressuring him to make a decision, fearing Kennedy was running out of time to announce his candidacy.
 Although Kennedy and his advisors knew it would not be easy to beat the incumbent president, Lyndon B. Johnson, Kennedy had not ruled out entering the race.
 His younger brother Ted Kennedy was the leading voice against a bid for the presidency.
 He felt that his brother ought to wait until 1972, after Johnson’s tenure was finished.
 If RFK ran in 1968 and lost in the primaries to a sitting president, Ted felt that it would destroy his brother's chances later.
 U.S. Senator Eugene McCarthy of Minnesota had announced his intention to run against Johnson for the Democratic nomination on November 30, 1967.
 Following McCarthy's announcement, Kennedy remarked to U.S. Senator George McGovern of South Dakota that he was, "worried about [McGovern] and other people making early commitments to [McCarthy]."
-At a breakfast with reporters at the National Press Club on January 30, 1968, Kennedy once again indicated that he had no plans to run, but a few weeks later he had changed his mind about entering the race.
+At a breakfast with reporters at the National Press Club on January 30, 1968, Kennedy once again indicated that he had no plans to run, but a few weeks later he had publicly changed his mind about entering the race.
+Despite Kennedy's public claims, Chicago mayor Richard J. Daley had informed President Johnson in a phone conversation on January 27, 1968 of his knowledge of Kennedy's intention to run.
+According to Daley, Kennedy met with him and sought his support, which he declined.

 In early February 1968, after the Tet Offensive in Vietnam, Kennedy received an anguished letter from writer Pete Hamill, noting that poor people in the Watts area of Los Angeles had hung pictures of Kennedy's brother, President John F. Kennedy, in their homes.
 Hamill's letter reminded Robert Kennedy that he had an "obligation of staying true to whatever it was that put those pictures on those walls."
 There were other factors that influenced Kennedy's decision to enter the presidential primary race.
 On February 29, 1968, the Kerner Commission issued a report on the racial unrest that had affected American cities during the previous summer.
 The Kerner Commission blamed "white racism" for the violence, but its findings were largely dismissed by the Johnson administration.
 Concerned about President Johnson's policies and actions, Kennedy asked his advisor, historian Arthur Schlesinger Jr.: "How can we possibly survive five more years of Lyndon Johnson?"
 Disagreement amongst Kennedy's friends, political advisors, and family members further complicated his decision to launch a primary challenge against the incumbent Johnson.
 Kennedy's wife Ethel supported the idea, but his brother Ted had been opposed to the candidacy.
 Ted did lend his support once Kennedy entered the race.